MarcusStrauch/PyTorch-Portfolio/README.md

 | ResNet + CBAM | **0.95** | **0.93** | **0.95** |

 ### Classification reports for both model architectures:

+As the following classification reports and [fig. 3](#fig3) show, the largest decreases in performance resulting from the absence of CBAM are found in the classification scores for rare classes.
+The most striking example is the classification of healthy potato leaves, which represent the rarest class in the dataset with only 23 images out of a total of 8146 images in the testing dataset.

+For the classification of healthy potato leaves, the CBAM enabled model achieves a precision of 0.66, recall of 0.91 and a corresponding f1-score of 0.76.
+These results indicate that the model struggles with false positives for healthy potato leaves, incorrectly predicting this class for images belonging to other classes.
+Since the recall is fairly high however, the model still correctly identifies most instances of healthy potato leaves and achieves a respectable f1-score even for this rare class.

+In contrast, the precision of the ablated model without CBAM drops to 0.22, and its recall grows to a values of 1.00.
+This results in a fairly poor f1-score of 0.37 and indicates that the false poitives resulting from misclassififcation of images as healthy potato leaves become even more prevalent.
+This illustrates the capability of CBAM to focus the trained neural network on smaller features in the image data, increasing its ability to discriminate between healthy leaves and leaves with spots indicating illness or different stuctures, indicating a different plant species.

 <details>
 <summary><strong> Classification Report, ResNet (no CBAM)</strong></summary>